inbo/tutorials/content/tutorials/spatial_transform_crs_2/index.md

 belong to the same CRS.

-Well, we know that `watercourses` is in the projected CRS `EPSG:31370` (Belge 1972 / Belgian Lambert 72), so we can just update it:
+Well, we know that `watercourses` is in the projected CRS `EPSG:31370` (BD72 / Belgian Lambert 72), so we can just update it:

 ``` r
 st_crs(watercourses) <- "EPSG:31370"